Contract-Initiated Multichain Execution

 Contract CEA

 Every Push Chain smart contract has a deterministically derived Chain Executor Account (CEA) on each supported external chain.
-This is the same concept used in user-initiated transactions, but it is bound to the contract address instead of a user wallet.
+Same idea as user-initiated CEAs, but bound to the contract address instead of a user wallet.

 The contract CEA: